-Lab site: Adaptive Decision Making Lab
+Lab sites: Adaptive Decision Making Lab and Canine Cognition and Human Interaction Lab

 Dr. Stevens is always on the look out for motivated undergraduate students to join the Adaptive Decision Making Lab.
 Please contact him for more information.
-Unfortunately, Dr. Stevens will not be accepting graduate students for the 2014-2015 school year.

 Representative Publications (PDFs are available on the ADML site)